funkesmind/Data-works/README.md

 Welcome to my Data Analysis Portfolio!
 This repository showcases my skills and experience in data analysis, data visualization, and storytelling with data.
 Here, you'll find projects that demonstrate my ability to work with real-world datasets, extract insights, and create visualizations that effectively communicate findings.

-Table of Contents

-About Me

-Skills

-Projects

-Tools

-Contact

 About Me